F & N ( Reading) Ltd t/a Independents

 The information must be presented in a way which would be reasonably clear and accessible to a prudent insurer.
 If you are unsure whether to disclose any information you should speak to us.
-You need to take into account the size & complexity of your business, and allow yourself sufficient time before your renewal date to consider and / or assess your insurance requirements.
+You need to take into account the size and complexity of your business and allow yourself sufficient time before your renewal date to consider and / or assess your insurance requirements.

 Failure to provide a ‘fair representation’ may result in a number of remedies by the insurer.
 If the breach was deliberate or reckless the insurer can void the contract and keep the premium.
 If the breach was not deliberate or reckless the insurer can void the contract, proportionately reduce a claim settlement or amend the insurance policy terms and conditions then review the merits of a claim on this basis.

 You should therefore always provide complete and accurate information to us when questioned regarding the insurance risks your business faces before taking out a policy, at renewal and throughout the life of the policy.
 This also applies to your responses in relation to any assumptions you may agree to in the process of applying for insurance cover.

 You must check all details on any proposal form or statement of fact and pay particular attention to any declaration you may be asked to sign.

 It is important that you read all insurance documents issued to you and ensure that you are aware of the cover, limits and any terms that apply.
 If the documentation is incorrect, or does not meet with your requirements or instructions, please contact us immediately.

 You must inform us immediately of any changes in circumstances which may affect the services provided by us or the cover provided by your policy.